 5.1 Right to not proceed with a Customer Request

-b.
-For LECs fees are not paid in full by the due date; or
+- For LECs, fees are not paid in full by the due date; or

-c.
-ESA is unable to contact the Customer or LEC for any reason.
+- ESA is unable to contact the Individual Applicant or LEC for any reason.

 5.2 Incomplete Customer Requests

-The Customer or LEC must complete all Customer Requests within three months after the Commencement Date.
-If for whatever reason the Customer or LEC fails to complete a Customer Request within this time (including, without limitation, where ESA has requested further information from the Customer or LEC and the Customer or LEC has failed to respond), ESA may in its absolute discretion cancel or archive the Customer Request and any money which that Customer has paid to ESA on account of that Customer Request will be forfeited to ESA and ESA is released from all Claims and any obligations to provide the Services in connection with that Customer Request.
+- If, for whatever reason, the Individual Applicant or LEC fails to complete a Customer Request within this time (including, without limitation, where ESA has requested further information from the Individual Applicant or LEC and the Individual Applicant or LEC has failed to respond), ESA may, in its absolute discretion, cancel or archive the Customer Request and any money that has been paid to ESA, on account of that Customer Request, will be forfeited to ESA and ESA is released from all Claims and any obligations to provide the Services in connection with that Customer Request.

 6.1 Defined terms

-Except as otherwise specified in these terms and conditions, the Fees and any other fees and charges payable by the Customer or LEC under these terms and conditions are exclusive of all taxes, duties and charges imposed or levied in Australia or overseas in connection with these terms and conditions or the Services, which are the responsibility of the Customer or LEC.
-Without limiting the foregoing, the Customer or LEC is solely responsible for any taxes, duties or charges imposed subsequent to the Commencement Date in respect of these terms and conditions.
+- Except as otherwise specified in these terms and conditions, the Fees and any other fees and charges payable by the Individual Applicant or LEC under these terms and conditions are exclusive of all taxes, duties and charges imposed or levied in Australia or overseas in connection with these terms and conditions or the Services, which are the responsibility of the Individual Applicant or LEC.
+Without limiting the foregoing, the LEC is solely responsible for any taxes, duties or charges imposed subsequent to the Commencement Date in respect of these terms and conditions.